 “Every time I was approached by a food blogger or press, I was referred to as chef.
 I didn’t feel right having that title without the credentials.
 I was a really good home cook, but I lacked the confidence in my skills in a professional setting.
 The culinary industry is such a respected field and I wanted to be on an equal playing ground with other chefs that I had an opportunity to work with.”*

 Nahika Hillery, Escoffier Austin Culinary Arts Graduate & Chef/Owner, Kréyol Korner Caribbean Cuisin

 Do All Cooks Want to Become Chefs?

-Whether you want to be a career cook or see yourself as an executive chef, a culinary education can be a great place to start.
-Contact our Admissions Department to learn more about degrees and diplomas from Escoffier and how they can help you achieve your goals.
+Whether you want to be a professional cook or move up the ranks to executive chef, a culinary education can be a great place to start.
+Contact our Admissions Department to explore more about degrees and diplomas from Escoffier and how they can help you achieve your goals.

-To learn more about a career as a chef or cook, try these articles next:
+To discover more about a career as a chef or cook, try these articles next: